 SCI 102 is an approved General Education course in the Sciences.
-The activities in this course, which include laboratory experiments (based on guided inquiry and the predictive learning cycle), writing assignments (recording observations in a journal and writing journal reports), and a final project (a self-directed experiment using the concepts and methods learned during the course), are designed to help the student meet the following General Education goals at West Chester University: (goal #1) communicate effectively, (goal #2) employ quantitative concepts and mathematical methods and (goal #3) think critically and analytically.
+The activities in this course, which include laboratory experiments (based on guided inquiry and the predictive learning cycle) and writing assignments (recording observations in a journal and writing journal reports), are designed to help the student meet the following General Education goals at West Chester University: (goal #1) communicate effectively, (goal #2) employ quantitative concepts and mathematical methods and (goal #3) think critically and analytically.
 (Click here for more information: Undergraduate Catalog: General Education Requirements).